mateolarreaferro/MTEC-342-PS/FinalProject/Proposal/README.md

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

-Sweet Touch is an intuitive mobile application inspired in Touch OSC but with a strong focus on the interface.
-The application sends OSC messages to a desired destination through a colorful multitouch mechanic.
-The goal is to use this piece of technology to control visuals created in Jitter (Max MSP) for live performances.
+Sweet Touch is an intuitive and versatile mobile application inspired by Touch OSC but with a stronger focus on the interface.
+The application will enable performers to control music and visuals by moving their fingers in a somewhat 'empty' screen.
+By adding haptic response, Sweet Touch will emulate (to some extent) the action of playing an instrument

+SweetTouch is an intuitive and versaitle mobile OSC instrument that enables a friendly

 ## If you are planning to combine EP-353's final project with another course's final project, with which other course?
 And which aspect(s) of your proposed project would relate to EP-353, and which aspect(s) would relate to the other course?